-You have come to this post and it clearly shows that you have successfully installed the WordPress on your domain.
-Even if you have not yet, do not worry, we have a complete guideline on how to choose a perfect domain name and web hosting for your blog or website.
+You have come to this post and it clearly shows that you have successfully installed WordPress on your domain.
+Even if you have not yet, do not worry, we have a complete guidelines on how to choose a perfect domain name and web hosting for your blog or website.

-WordPress is a great open source blogging tool which is sharing a larger portion of the total CMS usage in the internet world.
+WordPress is a great open-source blogging tool that is sharing a larger portion of the total CMS usage in the internet world.
 What makes it that so popular you can check our earlier post to know about it.

 OK, So let’s have a look !!!